 Having to go back through the garage to get into the house, one of my dogs, determined that this was NOT a friendly, was viciously barking and jumping up, trying to get a piece of the cat.
 As I tried to calmly (so as not to yell in the cat’s face) tell my dog to get down and back off, I was afraid he was going to try to snatch the cat out of my arms.
 It was very tense.
 Worse yet, I expected the cat at any second, to climb up my neck and face to get away from the very loud and aggressive dog.
 He remained calm and cool.
 It was truly unbelievable, and an experience I will never forget.

 I finally managed to work my way through the highly excited pack of dogs to get that sweet little soul into the house, where he promptly ran and hid behind the t.v. for a week.
 Eventually, he came out, where I discovered that he also had worms.
-After a deworming, fattening up and checking the outlets to see if anyone was missing an orange cat, off to the vet we went for ‘Kitty Kitty’ to be checked out, neutered and get his shots.
+After a deworming, fattening up, and checking the outlets to see if anyone was missing an orange cat, off to the vet we went for ‘Kitty Kitty’ to be checked out, neutered, and to get his shots.

 Because I hadn’t implemented a ‘no more rehoming’ rule (implemented in 2013 after a heartbreaking rehoming experience) and I didn’t fully understand the potential of cats, I set about finding this cat a new home.
 At that time, I still held out hope that one day I’d be able to escape the winter to a warm vacation.
 Another animal would make that plan even harder.
 With no outbuildings, even keeping him as an outside cat wasn’t feasible.
 Luckily, as fate would have it, nobody was interested.
 I finally decided to just keep him as an indoor/outdoor cat.